top of page

 Until: November 30th.

-• With time, make sure to evacuate if the hurricane is approaching your location.
+• With time, make sure to evacuate if the hurricane will approach to your zone.

-• In a safer scenario, first, make a plan before any hurricane approaches, and seek the instructions of your location agencies such as firefighters, police, and government.
+• First, make a plan before hurricane season, and seek the instructions of your location agencies such as firefighters, police, and government.
+Cities often bring inspections, and independent inspectors can tell which reinforcements your property needs before hurricane season arrives.

 • Prepare food for some days and medic kits for each person.

-• If you get the accordion shutters and other products with our company, you will be able to open some products from inside the house, so you have emergency exits prepared, being able to make an evacuation plan in case you need to leave after it is clear.
+• If you get hurricane certified unit products with our company, you will be able to open certain units from inside the house, so you have emergency exits prepared, being able to make an evacuation plan in case you need to leave seeking expert instructions.

 • If you are able to afford a house generator, get one.
 Otherwise, camping portable power stations, are great alternatives for less than $400.00.
 Get batteries and lights for each person.
-Don't use candles or other light sources that need fire to avoid a bigger disaster, at least it is the last resource.
+Don't use candles or other light sources that need fire to avoid a bigger disaster, but get some to strictly use as the last resource once the hurricane emergency has ceased.

-• We attach the following YouTube video link to let you get a better idea on how to get prepared:
+The following YouTube video link is meant to let viewers get a better idea on how to get prepared:

 Company Details & Useful Sources